Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems/D _  Maximum number of edges removed.md

 SAMPLE OUTPUT : 1

-Explanation : Initially, the graph has one connected components, hence we can remove only one edge.
+Explanation : Initially, the graph has two connected components, hence we can remove only one edge.

 ```cpp
 vector<vector<int>>adj;